The Most Iconic Ice Cream Flavor in Every State

 New Jersey: Watermelon

 In New Jersey, folks like to embrace all that summer has to offer—maybe even heading down to the shore.
-There, folks love summery ice cream flavors like watermelon.
+There, folks love summery sncks, and one of the best ice cream flavors is watermelon.
 Tourists and locals alike flock to Friendly’s across the state for a slice of their trademark Wattamelon Roll—that’s watermelon and lemon combined with chocolate chip seeds.
 Yum!

 New Mexico: Chocolate-Chili